Falkes de Bréauté: Service under Henry III

 Under Henry III de Bréauté continued to fight with the same loyalty he had shown John.
 The Charter of liberties was a re-issue of Magna Carta and alongside it a Charter of Forests.
 The two were known as Magna Carta when published in November 1217.
 That Christmas the regents and Henry stayed at Fawkes castle in Northampton.
 He was holding seven High Sheriffdoms including Cambridgeshire, Oxfordshire, Buckinghamshire, Northamptonshire and Bedfordshire he presented a major obstacle to Louis and the barons, although he lost Hertford and Cambridge in 1217.
-On 22 January of that year de Bréauté and his men had committed their worst atrocity, attacking St Albans because it had come to terms with Prince Louis, although it had done so under duress.
+On 22 January 1217 de Bréauté and his men had committed their worst atrocity, attacking St Albans because it had come to terms with Prince Louis, although it had done so under duress.
 After attacking the townspeople his men turned on the abbey, killing the abbot's cook and only leaving after blackmailing the abbot for 200 marks.
 His men also attacked Wardon Abbey, and although he eventually compensated St Albans it was felt he only did so to please his wife.

 At the end of February he led a royalist force in an unsuccessful attempt to relieve the port of Rye.
 After this he captured the Isle of Ely, before playing a critical role in the campaign leading up to the Battle of Lincoln Fair.
 He joined the Earl of Chester to besiege Mountsorrel, and in response the rebels were forced to divide their forces, with Prince Louis and half his forces remaining at the siege of Dover while the rest marched north to relieve Mountsorrel.
 After achieving this the rebels marched to Lincoln to assist a rebel force besieging Lincoln Castle; while the town had fallen to the rebels, the castle garrison had remained loyal to King Henry.
 By the time they got there the royalist force had already arrived under the command of William Marshal, 1st Earl of Pembroke, and he forced a battle in the streets of the town itself.
 Before the battle began de Bréauté had led his force into the castle itself, and his crossbowmen shot down at the rebel force from the walls.
 Sallying out himself, with such force that he was captured before being rescued by his men, he fought on until the rebels fled, with even the Angevin leaders acknowledging his role in a critical victory against superior forces.